also traded as Old Beach House

 The pub is shown on this old OS map from about the end of the 19th century. interactive map

 The 1904 Woodbridge licensing records show that the Lifeboat's license was issued in 1894.
 Whether this was when it was first licensed or when it got a full (ie not just beer) license isn't clear, though the latter seems more probable.

-The pub was reportedly blown up during RAF bomb testing during WWII - possibly whilst experimenting with bouncing bombs.
+The pub was reportedly blown up during RAF bomb testing during WWII.
 Indeed the Woodbridge licensing records say that the Lifeboat was "destroyed by war actions".
 There must have been some hope of rebuilding the pub, as the license was kept active until 1962, when it was finally relinquished.
-(It has been claimed that the pub was blown up during experimentation with bouncing bombs, though that seems improbable as Barnes Wallace tested these in the Lake District and it seems unlikely a secret weapon like this would be tested where passing German ships or aircraft might see it).
+(It has been claimed that the pub was blown up during experimentation with bouncing bombs, though that seems improbable as Barnes Wallace tested these at Reculver, in Kent).

 What do you know about the LIFEBOAT INN at Orford Haven/Shingle Street?

 "I have been researching the hamlet for the past two years, but who built the two-story inn destroyed in the last war defeats me."